 Teachers

 Pursuing a career as a teacher is another way to qualify for loan forgiveness.
 Specifically, teachers in low-income school districts or high-need subject areas may be eligible for the Teacher Loan Forgiveness Program.
 Under this program, individuals who are employed as full-time teachers for five consecutive academic years and who meet certain eligibility requirements can receive up to $17,500 in loan forgiveness.
-The amount of loan forgiveness you qualify for will depend on the subject you teach along with your service term.
+The amount of loan forgiveness you qualify for will depend on the subject you teach and your service term.
 It’s important to note that you can only qualify for this program if you have federal direct or Stafford loans.
 If you have federal Perkins student loans, you may qualify for the Perkins Loan Teacher Cancellation program, which could cancel all of your Perkins loans.

 Attorneys

 There are a variety of loan forgiveness options available to attorneys.
 Loan repayment assistance programs (LRAPs) are available to law school graduates working in the public or government sectors.
 Individuals who qualify for this assistance are eligible to receive a forgivable loan.
 Once you have completed your service obligation, the LRAP will then forgive or cancel your loans.
-Most LRAP programs are only eligible to individuals making below a certain income.
+Most LRAP programs are only eligible for individuals earning below a certain income.
 These programs are offered through various entities, including law schools, federal and state governments, and state law foundations.

 Volunteers at Qualifying Organizations